fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-03-29-dependabot-and-merge-queues.md

     done
     ```

-    You'll need to install the [GitHub CLI](https://cli.github.com/) to make the `gh` command accessible.
+    You'll need to install and authenticate the [GitHub CLI](https://cli.github.com/) to make the `gh` command accessible, which is invoked by this script.

 The script will take arguments and forward to `gh`.
 This can be useful to filter out certain PRs you want to merge.